 - What about small businesses?

-Federal maternity leave laws apply evenly across the U.S.A.
-Every employee and employer is held to the same standard.
+Federal maternity leave acts apply evenly across the U.S.A.
+Every employee and employer are held to the same standard.
 But there are qualifying criteria.
 Not every small business or part-time employee meets the eligibility criteria.

 Family Medical Leave Act – The Federal Family Medical Leave Act of 1993 (FMLA) provides important unpaid job protection for working women experiencing pregnancy complications, premature birth of an infant, or who want to bond with their baby.
 But remember: this is UNPAID time away from work.